Threshold-Consistent Margin Loss for Open-World Deep Metric Learning: Experiments

-The results for models trained with and without the CAM regularizer over large-scale benchmarks are summarized in \cref{tab1}.
-For the \textit{Recall@k Surrogate} loss~\cite{recall@k_surrogate}, we use their official codebase on top of our CAM implementation.
-It is clear that our CAM loss is effective in improving calibration consistency (measured by OPIS and $\epsilon$-OPIS), by up to 77.3\%, compared to the different baseline losses considered.
-Meanwhile, adding CAM regularization is shown to consistently improve accuracy across almost all benchmarks, base losses and backbone architectures.
-Specifically, on iNaturalist, the largest image retrieval benchmark, adding our CAM regularization is shown to out-perform SoTA DML method $L_\mathrm{RS@k}$, reducing the OPIS calibration inconsistency score from 0.37e-3 to 0.17e-3, while improving the recall@1 accuracy metrics from 84.0\% to 84.8\%.
+The results for supervised fine-tuning for image retrieval benchmarks with and without the TCM regularizer are summarized in \Cref{tab1}.
+As is shown, our TCM loss is effective in improving threshold consistency (measured by OPIS and $\epsilon$-OPIS, the lower the better), by up to 77.3\%, compared to the various baseline losses considered.
+Meanwhile, adding TCM regularization consistently improves accuracy across almost all benchmarks, base losses and backbone architectures.
+While we notice a slight decrease in \emph{recall@1} on the two smaller datasets (as marked in red), namely CUB and Cars, these are at the same magnitude as non-significant variations due to random initialization during training.
+It's worth highlighting that on iNaturalist-2018, arguably the largest public image retrieval benchmark, adding our TCM regularization is shown to out-perform SOTA DML loss, \emph{recall@k surrogate}, reducing the OPIS threshold inconsistency score from $0.37\times 10^{-3}$ to $0.17\times 10^{-3}$, while improving the recall@1 accuracy metrics from 83.9\% to 84.8\%.

-\textbf{Adaptive CAM.} \cref{tab2} gives the results for fine-tuning a CAM-regularized model (trained with $L_\mathrm{base}+L_\mathrm{CAM}$) with AdaCAM ($L_\mathrm{base}+L_\mathrm{AdaCAM}$).
-For ViT-B/16 architecture, introducing class-adaptiveness in the positive margin during the fine-tuning stage increases the overall recall@1 accuracy by a large margin from 84.8\% to 85.1\% for iNaturalist, 87.6\% to 88.4\% for CUB, and 87.7\% to 89.7\% for Cars.
-As fine-tuning with AdaCAM exploits the potential for accuracy improving by relaxing the positive margin class-adaptively, it tends to cause a minor degradation in OPIS compared to the CAM-regularized baseline, as shown in the table, although it is still significantly better than training without the CAM regularization (trained with $L_\mathrm{base}$ only).